 The technical name for a tree expert is an arborist.
 Arborists have studied arboriculture which is the management of trees in an urban environment.
 This is a minimum requirement of most cities.
-The line begins to blur between lawn and garden companies and how large a tree constitutes the use of an arborist.
+The line begins to blur between lawn and garden companies and how large a tree constitutes the use of an arborist tree service.
 I would say anything that requires a ladder needs a qualified arborist.

 Are you licensed?

 Most cities do not let arborists operate to trim or remove trees unless they are licensed and qualified arborists.
 Make sure you look them up on your city website or ask for their license number to confirm before proceeding.

 This is a big one and often overlooked.
 All arborists need to cover Public Liability Insurance which covers you the homeowner in case of an accident.
 Imagine they fell a tree or branch and it landed on your house.
 What happens next?
 If they are not insured, they just walk away and there is not a lot you can do.